lordzurp/TeenAstro_Redux/README.md

 ## Build
 The choices made for this board, due to small size and SMD asembly, lead to an increased skill needed to achieve the complete building of the project against the other versions.
 Be aware of your skill before you go to do a Redux version.

-* FPC connector with 0.5mm pitch. use soldering flux !
+* FPC connector with 0.5mm pitch. use some soldering flux !
 * Mini-USB thru-holes connector with 0.8mm pitch
 * SMD pins headers whosen't stay in their holes (because they don't have holes)
 * **very** small board with little place to work

 these points said, the board come moslty assembled, and you'll have few components to add

+To be produced, the card was designed to be assembled by JLCpcb, a Chinese specialist in prototypes (the list of parts is selected from their catalog).
+You can easily order the circuits alone, but without precise and expensive Pick'n'Place machines, you will not be able to solder the components on the PCB, many of them measure less than 1.5 x 0.75 mm (and this is really not great  to solder by hand)

 ## Parts list